 Why It Works

-- Whole wheat gives the streusel a graham cracker-like flavor.
+- Whole wheat flour gives the streusel a graham cracker–like flavor.

-- Anise seed and Chinese five-spice powder compliment rhubarb, coaxing out more of its natural aroma, while cinnamon adds earthy depth.
+- Anise seed and Chinese five-spice powder complement rhubarb, coaxing out more of its natural aroma, while cinnamon adds earthy depth.

 - Tapioca starch forms a light, clear gel that keeps the filling gooey and thick, never gloppy.